 If you're in the market for presets and templates for popular video editing programs, you know how time-consuming and expensive it can be to search for and purchase individual assets.
 Luckily there's a new solution to this problem, It's known as Motion Array.
 Motion Array offers an extensive library of presets, templates and extensions for all major softwares including Final Cut Pro, DaVinci Resolve, Premiere Pro and Adobe After Effects, all at a fraction of the cost compared to buying assets individually.

-This is the most COMPREHENSIVE & HONEST review of Motion Array there is on the internet!
+Here's a detailed review of Motion Array based on our findings.
 We've covered everything from pricing, features comparisons to their competitors and so much more!
 Not only that, but we've also included testimonials from real users along the way.

 In short: It's a one-stop-shop for all video production needs, loaded with templates, stock footage, and music.
 But wait, there's more - it also offers some pretty neat video editing software.
-I figured it would be a fun idea to test it out and share my experience with you.
 If the name and user interface sounds familiar, it's because Motion Array has been owned by Artlist since 2020, hence the similar fonts and design.

 Founded back in 2013, Motion Array has journeyed from being a newcomer to a well-established player in the digital asset landscape.
 I find the company's evolution genuinely fascinating, especially considering that Artlist, a creative technology powerhouse, acquired it in 2020.
 It's a significant endorsement (Artlist's reputation for quality is widely acknowledged), which lends Motion Array additional credibility.